Joel McHale

-Joel Edward McHale (born November 20, 1971) is an American actor, comedian, and television host.
-He is best known for hosting The Soup (2004–2015) and his role as Jeff Winger on the NBC sitcom Community (2009–2015).
-He has performed in the films Spider-Man 2 (2004), Spy Kids: All the Time in the World (2011), Ted (2012) and The Happytime Murders (2018).
-He also starred in the short-lived CBS sitcom The Great Indoors (2016–2017), hosted a reboot of Card Sharks (2019–2021), and portrayed the superhero Sylvester Pemberton / Starman on the show Stargirl (2020–2022).
-In 2020, he hosted a special aftershow interviewing key subjects from the Netflix documentary series Tiger King and voiced Johnny Cage in the direct-to-video martial arts film Mortal Kombat Legends: Scorpion's Revenge (2020), a role he reprised in the sequel Mortal Kombat Legends: Battle of the Realms (2021).
+Joel Edward McHale (born November 20, 1971) is an American actor, comedian, and television presenter.
+He is best known for hosting The Soup (2004–2015) and his role as Jeffrey "Jeff" Winger on the NBC sitcom Community (2009–2015).
+He has performed in the films Spider-Man 2 (2004), Spy Kids: All the Time in the World (2011), Ted (2012), and The Happytime Murders (2018).

+McHale also starred in the short-lived CBS sitcom The Great Indoors (2016–2017), hosted a reboot of Card Sharks (2019–2021), and portrayed the superhero Starman on the show Stargirl (2020–2022).
+In 2020, he hosted a special aftershow interviewing key subjects from the Netflix documentary series Tiger King and voiced Johnny Cage in the direct-to-video martial arts film Mortal Kombat Legends: Scorpion's Revenge, a role he reprised in its sequel, Mortal Kombat Legends: Battle of the Realms (2021).
 He also voices X-PO in Lego Dimensions (2015–2017) and The Scientist in Fortnite (2021–present).
+He currently has a lead role in the Fox comedy series Animal Control (2023–present), and recurs as abusive chef David Fields on the FX on Hulu comedy-drama series The Bear (2022–present).

 Early life

-McHale was born in Rome on November 20, 1971, the son of Jack McHale, who worked as the Dean of Students at Loyola University's Rome Center, and his wife Laurie.
+McHale was born in Rome, Italy, on November 20, 1971, the son of Jack McHale, who worked as the dean of students at Loyola University's Rome Center, and his wife Laurie.
 His father is American and is from Chicago, while his mother is Canadian and a native of Vancouver.
 McHale is of Irish and Norwegian descent, and was raised Catholic.
 He grew up on Mercer Island, Washington, and briefly lived in Haddonfield, New Jersey, before returning to Mercer Island.
 He attended Mercer Island High School.
 He received a bachelor's degree in history from the University of Washington in 1995, and was briefly in the Theta Chi fraternity but left it because he "couldn't stand it."

-McHale was recruited to be on the University of Washington's rowing team, but later joined its football team.
-Though most of his teammates received athletic scholarships, he was a walk-on who played tight end for two years on the scout team without appearing in an actual game.
+McHale was recruited to be on the University of Washington's rowing team but later joined its football team.
+He was a walk-on as a tight end.
+He spent two years with the team but did not play in any games.
+He was on the team that played in the 1993 Rose Bowl.
 He was part of the Almost Live! cast, a local sketch comedy television show produced by Seattle's KING-TV.
 From 1993 to 1997, he was a member of the improv comedy group at Unexpected Productions, participating in Theatersports! at the Market Theater located in Pike Place Market in downtown Seattle.
 He received an MFA from the Professional Actors Training Program at the University of Washington.